 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services to be provided by a home health agency.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies (including supplies customarily used in small quantities during the course of home health care) Note: Medical supplies ordered by a physician such as DME equipment are not covered under the home health benefit.
-See "Durable medical equipment and related supplies" for details. \$0 for each Medicare- covered service. \$0 for each Medicare- covered service.
+Covered services include, but are not limited to: • Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) • Physical therapy, occupational therapy, and speech therapy • Medical and social services • Medical equipment and supplies (including supplies customarily used in small quantities during the course of home health care) Note: Medical supplies ordered by a physician such as DME equipment are not covered under the home health benefit.
+See "Durable medical equipment and related supplies" for details. ✓ Prior authorization may apply, see page 54 for more information. \$0 for each Medicare-covered service. \$0 for each Medicare-covered service.
 Deductible does apply.

-Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Home infusion services Home infusion services involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
+Important: If you receive services outside of the benefit described, an additional cost share may apply What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Home infusion services Home infusion services involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
-Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier This benefit includes supplies/services associated with home infusion drugs.
+Covered services include, but are not limited \$0 for home infusion supplies, services and drugs. \$0 for home infusion supplies, services and drugs.
+Deductible does apply.
+Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier This benefit includes supplies/services associated with home infusion drugs.
 Only drugs listed in the formulary with the "HI" designation are covered under this home infusion services benefit.
-Cost share will apply for all other drugs administered in the home setting, see "Medicare Part B prescription drugs." \$0 for home infusion supplies, services and drugs. \$0 for home infusion supplies, services and drugs.
-Deductible does apply.
+Cost share will apply for all other drugs administered in the home setting, see "Medicare Part B prescription drugs." ✓ Prior authorization may apply, see page 54 for more information.